dothuan96/appdev17/README.md

             type hw
             card 1
         }
-.Back to home, then run the command "nano .asoundrc" and put the same content to the file.
++ Back to home, then run the command "nano .asoundrc" and put the same content to the file.
-.Run the command "alsamixer" to see and make sure that the USB sound card is the default audio device.
++ Run the command "alsamixer" to see and make sure that the USB sound card is the default audio device.

 For the newest version of Raspbian (a.k.a.
 Jessie) come with new version of alsa-utils (1.0.28), which has a bug while recoding.
 We can fix that problem by downgrading the ealier version of alsa-utils (1.0.25).
 Following below step: